Surya-R-1999/futurense-dataengg-bootcamp/Notes/Preparation.md

   - Scaling to meet the demands of growing data volumes.
   - Integrating diverse data sources effectively.
   - Ensuring data quality and consistency across different sources.

+# Solutions to Overcome Traditional BI Architecture Limitations:
+To address the limitations of traditional BI architecture when dealing with big data, organizations can:
+  - Adopt modern big data technologies like Hadoop, NoSQL databases, and **in-memory computing**.
+  - Enhance data security measures through **encryption, access management, and real-time monitoring.**
+  - **Invest in cybersecurity expertise to protect data from internal and external threats**.
+  - Utilize **data lakes for centralized storage**